Search by Provider Name

 RENTAL ASSISTANCE

-Tenant-Based Assistance (TBA) program may provide rental assistance to very low-income tenants by paying a portion of current or future rent and refundable security deposits (no past rent debt), rental application fees, or potentially utility deposit fees.
+Tenant-Based Assistance (TBA) program may provide rental assistance to very low-income tenants by paying a portion of current or future rent, refundable security deposits, rental application fees, or potentially utility deposit fees.
+Unable to cover costs for past debts accrued - assistance is to maintain or secure current housing.
 Households are required to meet with a case manger on an ongoing basis and make progress in their goals and plans for self-sufficiency.
 Approved applicants are funded for an initial 6-12 month period, although assistance may be extended for up to 24 months.

 1317 NE Dustin Court